 Maybe the most interesting *rooftop* on this list, E11EVEN, is a 24-hour night club of sorts, a Downtown Miami after-hours space with DJs, LED video screens, bottle service, and VIP rooms.
 Oh and also, the girls who work here are very scantily clad.
 So if you’re looking for a rooftop with a side of risque, this is the place for you.
 Would you be shocked if we tell you that food is also served here?
 Because it is.
 Rooftop indoor and outdoor seating is available at E11EVEN Wednesday through Saturday from 7 p.m. to 1 a.m. and the menu includes everything from vodka pizza, spicy tuna tacos and sushi rolls to chicken and waffles.

 Stacked above the Townhouse Hotel on Collins Avenue in South Beach, you’ll find a fifth-floor rooftop bar inspired by Key Biscayne’s Cape Florida Lighthouse.
-With panoramic views of the beach and beyond, the Cape is atmospheric in all the right ways without being pretentious.
+With panoramic views of the beach and beyond, the TH Rooftop is atmospheric in all the right ways without being pretentious.
 The music here varies from evening to evening and the drink menu includes craft cocktails and rare beers.
 Try a creative cocktail; with names like Reba McEntire (a refreshing peachy Bourbon cocktail) and Clavo Sucio (a delightful Mezcal drink on the rocks), they’re sure to be fun and delicious.
 Guests can sip their drinks while being served delicious bites from the adjacent local ramen and burger hotspot, Ramen Baby Burger.

-This 16th floor Downtown Miami restaurant inside the Epic Hotel offers panoramic city views of Downtown, Brickell Key and Key Biscayne as well as a chef-driven ocean-inspired menu.
-The gorgeous open-air terrace is open for breakfast, lunch, dinner, Sunday brunch and a weekly happy hour that takes place Monday through Thursday from 5 p.m. to 7 p.m.; Friday's Social Hour features live musical performances, DJs and food and drink specials, from 5 p.m. to close.
-Pop in for waterfront dining and a glass of bubbly or a seasonal cocktail made with herbs from the restaurant’s own garden.
-The seafood-centered menu here has a sustainability certification from the Monterey Bay Aquarium’s Seafood Watch, which adds just one more level of cool to the already-happening Area 31.
+This 16th floor Downtown Miami restaurant atop the Kimpton Epic Hotel offers panoramic city views of Downtown, Brickell Key and Key Biscayne as well as a chef-driven ocean-inspired menu.
+The gorgeous open-air restaurant is open for breakfast, lunch, dinner and weekend brunch.
+The Area 31 Terrace hosts weekly happy hour, taking place Monday through Thursday from 5 p.m. to 7 p.m.; Friday's Social Hour features live musical performances, DJs and food and drink specials, from 5 p.m. to close.
+Pop in for al fresco dining and a glass of bubbly or an imaginative seasonal cocktail by lead bartender AJ Sedjat.
+The seafood-centered menu, by Executive Chef Alex Olivier, has a sustainability certification from the Monterey Bay Aquarium’s Seafood Watch, which adds just one more level of cool to the already-happening Area 31.